Team Kiwi Racing: History

-In 2009 around the time of the global melt down the ANZ bank in New Zealand called in a bank overdraft facility to be repaid by Team Kiwi Racing Owner David John personally.
-Mr John had signed as a guarantor for a $300,000 overdraft facility for Team Kiwi Racing to get the team back on track with new cars engines etc. after the 2007 Radisich crash and the 2008 Pither Bathurst crash that hurt the team close to $750,000 of repairs and replacement of car costs.
+In 2009 around the time of the global melt down the ANZ bank in New Zealand called in a bank overdraft facility that the ANZ bank had loaned the Team Kiwi Racing business of which David John had personally guaranteed.
+As Mr John had signed as a guarantor for a $300,000 overdraft facility for Team Kiwi Racing to get the team back on track with new cars engines etc. after the 2006 Radisich crash and again after the 2007 Pither Bathurst crash the ANZ bank went after John to make the repayment rather than Team Kiwi Racing who the loan and asset security of the loan was with.